lilianweng/lil-log/_posts/2018-06-24-attention-attention.md

 ["Attention is All you Need"](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) (Vaswani, et al., 2017), without a doubt, is one of the most impactful and interesting paper in 2017.
 It presented a lot of improvements to the soft attention and make it possible to do seq2seq modeling *without* recurrent network units.
 The proposed "**transformer**" model is entirely built on the self-attention mechanisms without using sequence-aligned recurrent architecture.

-The secret receipt is carried in its model architecture.
+The secret recipe is carried in its model architecture.

 ### Key, Value and Query